huanyang51/bamazon/README.md

 # bamazon

-This is a cli app use node to get sql database and edit data according to different scenarios.
+This is a cli app using node to get sql database and edit data according to different scenarios.

 ### Customer View